 Paying off your debt

-You're in debt.
-You can't pay your bills and the list seems endless.
-You've missed the payments on the house, car, washing machine, furniture, TV, catalogue and credit card.
+Maybe you can't pay your bills and the list of debt seems endless.
+You've missed the payments on the house, car, washing machine, furniture, TV, and credit card.
 How do you get back on track?

 How much do you owe?

+The first step is to work out how much you owe.
 List details of all arrears (missed) payments, loans and credit commitments, and when they need to be paid.
 Some debts can cause more trouble than others.
-These are priority debts and you must deal with these first.
+We’ll call these priority debts.
+Confused?
+Read our article on types of credit here.

 - Hire purchase debts (if you’ve paid less than one third, your goods could be repossessed without a court order)

 These carry less urgency than priority debts, but are still important to pay.
 If you are unable to pay them right now then it’s important to contact your lenders to explain why you can’t.
 Try to work out a repayment plan to avoid further action, such as repossession of your items.